Why plant-based is good for the planet

 So, you’re a dog person. but you’re also a planet person.
 You want to keep the climate healthy for your puppies, your puppies’ puppies, and your puppies’ puppies’ puppies.

 It turns out the food we’re currently feeding our pups is giving our planet indigestion.
 We know producing pet food creates 64 million tonnes of carbon dioxide each year and that so much is meat when it doesn’t have to be.
-It takes more energy and resources to create, and results in more waste than plant-based food.
+It takes more energy and resources to create, and results in more waste than vegan dog food.

 REDUCING WATER CONSUMPTION